Certain Dimensions And Ratios Create Harmony In The Face Attractiveness Features!

 With this face analysis score, you are exceptionally beautiful.
 But there is a also a change your photo is already retouched and hence the results are unrealistic.

 The Angle of the Face and Score Variations

 The variation of the face score generally has to do with the angle at which the photo is taken and the pose of the face.
-Uploading the portrait photo with the person looking straight into the camera is necessary because the calculations need to be accurate.
-The Rule-of-fifth and Rule-of-third is formulated based on looking straight onto the face so keep that in mind during the uploading phase.
+When you add portrait photo in PinkMirror.com for beauty analysis, it is important to use photo with the person looking straight into the camera in order to do accurate calculations.
+The Rule-of-fifth, Rule-of-third and Rule-of-77 is formulated based on photos with face looking straight onto the camera.

 Face-Attractiveness-Analyzer finds the most beautiful celebrities.

 - Facial Beauty and Balance

 - Bone Structure – The Ideal Face